Orthodontics

 How Do Metal Braces Correct Crooked Teeth and Bite Problems?

 Fixing deeper structural abnormalities requires a mechanical setup that can move both the crown and the root simultaneously.
-Metal Braces excel at this dual-axis control, making them the preferred therapeutic choice for treating severe crooked teeth correction cases and multi-layered functional bite alignment issues.
+Metal braces excel at this dual-axis control, making them the preferred choice for severe crooked teeth correction and multi-layered functional bite alignment issues.

 Braces for Crowded Teeth

-When there is not enough space in the jaw, using specialized Braces for Crowded Teeth creates a systematic plan to expand alignment lines or manage extractions.
-The continuous pressure coaxes overlapping structures apart, resolving overlapping positions to create a beautifully uniform, broad smile.
+When there is not enough space in the jaw, specialized braces for crowded teeth create a systematic plan to expand alignment lines or manage extractions.
+The continuous pressure coaxes overlapping structures apart.
+This resolves overlapping positions and creates a beautifully uniform, broad smile.

 Braces for Bite Problems

-Dealing with overbites, underbites, or crossbites requires specialized Braces for Bite Problems that use auxiliary elastics to realign the upper and lower arches.
-This dual-force mechanism fixes the chewing surfaces, reducing long-term wear on enamel and protecting the temporomandibular joint from chronic stress.
+Overbites, underbites, or crossbites require specialized braces for bite problems that use auxiliary elastics to realign the upper and lower arches.
+This dual-force mechanism fixes the chewing surfaces.
+It reduces long-term wear on enamel and protects the temporomandibular joint from chronic stress.

 Teeth Straightening Process Explained